National Museum of Women in the Arts

 The National Museum of Women in the Arts (NMWA), located in Washington, D.C., is "the first museum in the world solely dedicated" to championing women through the arts.
 NMWA was incorporated in 1981 by Wallace and Wilhelmina Holladay.
 Since opening in 1987, the museum has acquired a collection of more than 6,000 works by more than 1,000 artists, ranging from the 16th century to today.
-The collection includes works by Frida Kahlo, Mary Cassatt, Alma Woodsey Thomas, Élisabeth Louise Vigée-LeBrun, and Amy Sherald.
-NMWA also holds the only painting by Frida Kahlo in Washington, D.C.
+The collection includes works by Mary Cassatt, Alma Woodsey Thomas, Élisabeth Louise Vigée-LeBrun, and Amy Sherald.
+NMWA also holds the only painting by Frida Kahlo in Washington, D.C., Self-Portrait Dedicated to Leon Trotsky.

-The museum occupies an old Masonic Temple, a building listed on the U.S. National Register of Historic Places.
-As of August 2021, the museum is temporarily closed as it undergoes a $66 million transformative renovation.
-The museum will reopen to the public on October 21, 2023.
+The museum occupies the old Masonic Temple, a building listed on the U.S. National Register of Historic Places.
+In 2021 the museum temporarily closed to undergo a $66 million transformative renovation.
+The museum reopened to the public on October 21, 2023.

 History

 The museum was founded to reform traditional histories of art.
 It is dedicated to discovering and making known women artists who have been overlooked, erased, or unacknowledged, and assuring the place of women in contemporary art.
 The museum's founder, Wilhelmina Cole Holladay, and her husband Wallace F. Holladay began collecting art in the 1960s, just as scholars were beginning to discuss the under-representation of women in museum collections and major art exhibitions.

 Impressed by a 17th-century Flemish still life painting by Clara Peeters that they saw in Europe, they sought out information on Peeters and found that the definitive art history texts referenced neither her nor any other woman artist.
 They became committed to collecting artwork by women and eventually to creating a museum and research center.

-The National Museum of Women in the Arts was incorporated in December 1981 as a private, non-profit museum, and the Holladay donation became the core of the institution's permanent collection.
+The NMWA was incorporated in December 1981 as a private, non-profit museum, and the Holladay donation became the core of the institution's permanent collection.
 After purchasing and extensively renovating a former Masonic Temple, NMWA opened in April 1987 with the inaugural exhibition American Women Artists, 1830–1930.

 To underscore its commitment to increasing the attention given to women in all disciplines, NMWA commissioned Pulitzer Prize-winning composer Ellen Taaffe Zwilich to write Concerto for Two Pianos and Orchestra inspired by five paintings from the permanent collection, for an opening concert.
 As of 2022, Director Susan Fisher Sterling heads a staff of more than 50 people.